samyunwei/DesignCompiler/README.md

-this is notes for learing compiler
+this is notes for learing compiler.
+It just can build in linux or mac enviroment.
+- BUILD
+"""
+	mkdir build
+	cd build
+	cmake ../
+	make -j4
+"""